 The AMS cannot enforce these guidelines, however, and it cannot substitute for individual responsibility or for the responsibility of the mathematical community at large.

 The public reputation for honesty and integrity of the mathematical community and of the Society is its collective treasure and its publication record is its legacy.

 The knowing presentation of another person's mathematical discovery as one's own constitutes plagiarism and is a serious violation of professional ethics.
 Plagiarism may occur for any type of work, whether written or oral and whether published or not.

 The correct attribution of mathematical results is essential, both because it encourages creativity, by benefiting the creator whose career may depend on the recognition of the work and because it informs the community of when, where, and sometimes how original ideas entered into the chain of mathematical thought.
 To that end, mathematicians have certain responsibilities, which include the following:

 A claim of independence may not be based on ignorance of widely disseminated results.
 On appropriate occasions, it may be desirable to offer or accept joint authorship when independent researchers find that they have produced identical results.
 All the authors listed for a paper, however, must have made a significant contribution to its content, and all who have made such a contribution must be offered the opportunity to be listed as an author.
-Because the free exchange of ideas necessary to promote research is possible only when every individual's contribution is properly recognized, the Society will not knowingly publish anything that violates this principle, and it will seek to expose egregious violations anywhere in the mathematical community.
+Because the free exchange of ideas necessary to promote research is possible only when every individual's contribution is properly recognized, the Society will not knowingly publish anything that violates this principle.

 The Society promotes mathematical research together with its unrestricted dissemination, and to that end encourages all to engage in this endeavor.
 Mathematical ability must be respected wherever it is found, without regard to race, gender, ethnicity, age, sexual orientation, religious belief, political belief, or disability.